VSteshenko/drogular/docs/reference/authentication-and-sessions/README.md

 ## Cookbook

-A dedicated Authentication & Authorization Cookbook guide is planned.
-Until then, use this reference together with the [`auth_sample`](../../../examples/auth_sample/) example for a complete working authentication flow.
+Use the [Authentication & Authorization Cookbook](../../cookbook/authentication/overview.md) for application-level patterns, together with the [`auth_sample`](../../../examples/auth_sample/) example for a complete working authentication flow.

 ## Related Reference